Diamond Creek to Pearce Ferry

 1 Day Grand Canyon River Overview

 A Grand Canyon white water rafting trip is the best high volume river experience in the west.
 Many people don’t realize there is a way to spend just a single day rafting the Colorado River in Grand Canyon National Park.
 The one day Grand Canyon rafting trip is a long day and best done by motor raft to cover the miles.
+This is the only stretch of river that can be rafted for a day within the park.
+There are nearby stretches on the Colorado River outside Grand Canyon.
 Here is our page on longer Grand Canyon rafting expeditions.

 The shuttle down Diamond Creek road is scenic, long and bumpy.
 This is the first opportunity to drive to the river in over 225 miles.
 Once on the water the rapids get going right away.
 The river is flowing through the lower Granite Gorge of the Grand Canyon which contains some of the bigger rapids on the river.